openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

    CVA6 has some limitation governing the use of bursts:

-   * *All read transactions performed by CVA6 are of burst length less or equal to ICACHE_LINE_WIDTH/64.*
+   * *All read transactions performed by CVA6 are of burst length equal to 0, ICACHE_LINE_WIDTH/64 or DCACHE_LINE_WIDTH/64.*
    * *All write transactions performed by CVA6 are of burst length equal to 1.*

 **Burst size**